► Which campervans are best?

 ► Something for all budgets

 It’s easy to see the appeal.
-A mid-sized motorhome model will be no more daunting to pilot than a large people-carrier, yet offers the freedom of the UK’s 1500 campsites with no more preparation required than filling the cupboards with cornflakes.
+A mid-sized motorhome model is more daunting to pilot than a large people-carrier, yet offers the freedom of the UK’s thousands of campsites with no more preparation required than filling the cupboards with cornflakes.

 Though expensive to buy, they can last for years and years of happy holidays.
 And now, you even have a choice of manufacturer backed campervans – vehicles sold and warranted by major vehicle brands rather than small third-party outfits.